Lease Extension

 How many years can I add?

-Flat owners currently have the right to add 90 years to the remaining term of their existing lease, though the government has announced that they plan to increase this to 990 years.
+Flat owners currently have the right to add 90 years to the remaining term of their existing lease, though the government has passed amendments to the existing legislation in the Leasehold and Freehold Reform Act 2024 that has not yet come into force that increases this to 990 years.

 Do I qualify for a lease extension?

-You must have been registered owner of your flat at the Land Registry for at least 2 years in order to qualify for the right to force your landlord to extend your lease.
+As the law currently stands you must have been registered owner of your flat at the Land Registry for at least 2 years in order to qualify for the right to force your landlord to extend your lease.
 Until then your landlord can simply refuse to extend your lease, or offer you a lease extension on unreasonable terms.
+The amendments to the legislation mentioned above will do away with this 2 year ownership requirement.

 How long does it take?